Focus on these four hazards to prevent injuries on construction sites.

 - Never enter an unprotected trench or excavation 5 feet or deeper without an adequate protective system in place; some trenches under 5 feet deep may also need such a system.

 - Make sure the trench or excavation is protected either by sloping, shoring, and benching or trench shield systems.

 Working with generators, power tools, machinery, and electrical wiring all put construction workers at risk of suffering electrical burns.
 Over 8% of construction site deaths occur when an employee is electrocuted.
 Follow these safety precautions to avoid any injuries:

 - Locate and identify utilities before starting work.

 - Look for overhead power lines when operating any equipment.

 - Maintain a safe distance away from power lines; learn the safe distance requirements.

 - Do not operate portable electric tools unless they are grounded or double insulated.

 - Use ground-fault circuit interrupters for protection.

-- Be alert to electrical hazards when working with ladders, scaffolds or other platforms.
+- Be alert to electrical hazards when working with ladders, scaffolds, or other platforms.

 These 4 construction hazards can lead to severe injuries or even fatalities if one isn’t careful.
-Burns, broken bones, and head and brain injury are just some of the injuries that workers can experience from these hazards.
+Burns, broken bones, and head and brain injuries are just some of the injuries that workers can experience from these hazards.
 Taking proper precautions can help keep construction workers safe and on the job.